Lindy932/bikeshare-dashboard/README.md

 - Segmented users by bike (Electric VS Regular) and rider types (Member VS Casual), revealing usage behavior for targeted services improvements
 - Applied K-Means clustering to show distinct user behavior patterns
 - Detect Loop rides (15%) that demonstrated recreational usage around certain areas
-- Built predictive forecasting model (Prophe5) of bike rides usage for the next month with 85%+ accuracy.
+- Built predictive forecasting model (Prophet) of bike rides usage for the next month with 85%+ accuracy.
 - Rush Hour indicators based on days of the week and amount of rides